btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

 A large body of specifications for desktop interoperability is maintained by the [`freedesktop.org`] organization, which hosts the development of free and open source software.
 They are focused on interoperability and shared technology for open-source graphical and desktop systems.

-Although adopting of the full specification isn't mandatory, many desktop environments implement many of them.
+Although adoption of the full specification isn't mandatory, many desktop environments implement many of them.
 Here are some:

 - directory locations
     + where the personal settings and other user-specific files are located